 Wrap the Ribs

 Once the ribs have been on the grill for 30 minutes, it is time to move on to the second stage.
 The ribs should be browned on all sides.
 If they appear raw on the surface anywhere continued grilling for another 10 to 15 minutes, otherwise, move on to the second phase.
-Now we are going to make the ribs tender by steaming them with apple juice.
+This step makes the ribs tender by steaming them with apple juice.
 The secret is to wrap the ribs tightly in foil while keeping all the juice inside the packet.
 You want to make it as watertight as possible after pouring in the apple juice.

 After the ribs have been steaming in foil for 30 minutes, it is time to turn down the heat and unwrap the ribs.
 They should be mostly cooked at this point.
 Look for the rack of ribs to be more flexible.
 If you pick up the wrapped rack on the end, it should droop down.
 If you open the foil and the ribs are not browned completely, close up the foil and continue grilling for another 10 to 15 minutes.

 When smoking ribs, it is up to you whether to add sauce or not.
-However, with the gas grill method, it's ideal to use a good barbecue sauce.
+With the gas grill method, it's ideal to use a good barbecue sauce.
 It adds authentic barbecue flavor to your ribs and adds to the surface texture of the meat.

 The secret to a good sticky rib is multiple coats of barbecue sauce.
 The best method is to sauce one side of the ribs, close the lid and cook for 5 minutes.
 Then open the lid, flip the ribs and sauce the other side.
 Do this for 30 minutes and you will have a heavy coating of barbecue sauce.
 Five minutes after you put on the last coat (with at least 2 coats per side) take your ribs off, cut, and serve.